-- · Protective eyewear must be worn while repairing tires. - Tire industry recommendations state all injuries must be filled with a rubber stem or suitable vulcanizing material and a repair unit applied to the inner liner. - Failure to follow industry recommendations may result in premature tire failure. - Tire manufacturers' warranties and policies regarding repair of radial passenger, performance, or run flat tires may differ.
-These policies supersede those of TECH. - Although a tire may be rated for high speed, TECH does not endorse the operation of a motor vehicle in an unsafe or unlawful manner. - Chemicals used during the repair process are extremely flammable.
+- Protective eyewear must be worn while repairing tires. - Tire industry recommendations state all injuries must be filled with a rubber stem or suitable vulcanizing material and a repair unit applied to the inner liner. - Failure to follow industry recommendations may result in premature tire failure. - Tire manufacturers' warranties and policies regarding repair of radial passenger, performance, or run flat tires may differ. - Chemicals used during the repair process are extremely flammable.
 Do not use near sources of ignition. - Failure to follow the procedures shown in this manual may result in premature tire failure.
-This could result in serious injury or death. - Failure to follow procedures in this manual will void TECH's warranty.
-TECH will not be responsible for any damages or losses, direct or indirect, related to or associated with the failure to follow the instructions contained in this manual.
+This could result in serious injury or death.